FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

 My side quest is to use as few dockers and yaml lines as possible. *Because it's all fucking terrible and it should burn!*

-I'll provision the environment using Hetzner and Cloudflare since I believe that it will enable most people to do the same if they wish.
+I'll be setting up the environment with Hetzner and Cloudflare, making it easy for others to replicate if they wish.
-Over the course of the series, it should become clear that there is no problem with moving to different provider or to self hosted box.
+Throughout this series, you'll see how simple it is to switch providers or even move to a self-hosted setup.

-Let's dive in!
+Let's get started!

 ## Starting a new project